LEZEgit/Gas-Hydrate-Cages-with-Guest-Molecules/README.md

     ```

 2. Navigate into the project directory and open the required scripts or diagrams.
+3. Open Avogadro software and click on "OPEN" button.
+4. Select the required .cif file from the cloned directory.
+5. Click "Open" or "OK".
+6. The model will be rendered in the app.
+7. You can now use the app to enable bond preview or modify the view of atoms, change color per atom or anything supported by Avogadro.

-3. Editable diagrams can be opened in:
+8. Editable diagrams can be opened in:

       * **draw.io**
       * **Figma**
       * **Illustrator**
       * or any compatible vector editor.

-4. Scripts can be executed or modified based on your environment setup.
+9. Scripts can be executed or modified based on your environment setup.

 ## Requirements